MaskoFortwana/CyberArk-WebConnect/docs/usage-examples.md

     {
         var options = new ChromeOptions();

-        // Use the same user data directory that ChromeConnect used var userDataDir = Path.Combine(Path.GetTempPath(), "ChromeConnect_UserData");
+        // Use the same user data directory that WebConnect used var userDataDir = Path.Combine(Path.GetTempPath(), "WebConnect_UserData");
         options.AddArgument($"--user-data-dir={userDataDir}");

         // Additional options for test stability